vlang/v/doc/docs.md

 Please note that unlike C and Go, `int` is always a 32 bit integer.

-As in C, when basic arithmetic is done with two different primitive types, one of them has to be converted to the other.
-The following promotions are done automatically when needed, without having to be specified explicitly:
+There is an exceptions to the rule that all operators in V must have values of the same type on both sides.
+A small primitive type on one side can be automatically promoted if it fits completely into the data range of the type on the other side, i.e. when the promotion does not result in any data loss.
+These are the allowed possibilities:

 ```
-   i8 ⭢ i16 ⭢ int ⭢ i64
+   i8 → i16 → int → i64
-                ⭣  ⤩  ⭣
+            ↘     ↘
-               f32 ⭢ f64
+              f32 → f64
-                ⭡  ⤱  ⭡
+            ↗     ↗
- byte ⭢ u16 ⭢ u32 ⭢ u64 ⬎
+ byte → u16 → u32 → u64 ⬎
-   ⭡  ⭨ ⭡  ⭨ ⭡  ⭨  ⭡  ptr
+      ↘     ↘     ↘      ptr
-   i8 ⭢ i16 ⭢ int ⭢ i64 ⬏
+   i8 → i16 → int → i64 ⬏
 ```
+An `int` value for example can be automatically promoted to `f64` or `i64` but not to `f32` or `u32`. (`f32` would mean precission loss for large values and `u32` would mean loss of the sign for negative values).

 ## Strings